Amber-Song/OAuth-note/OAuth.md

 : The state parameter in the authorization request serves two purposes: it allows the app to store data to indicate what action to perform after authorization, and it acts as a CSRF protection mechanism.

 **Access token**
 : In OAuth, the access token is used for authorization and does not contain information about the user's identity.
+Some services will use structured tokens like JWTs as Access token.
+The client shouldn't decode the token.

 **PKCE (Proof Key for Code Exchange)**
 : An extension to the OAuth 2.0 authorization code flow that enhances security, particularly for public clients like mobile or single-page applications.